NASA-SW-VnV/fret/fret-electron/docs/_media/creatingTemplates/createTemplate.md

 # How to create requirement templates in FRET

-FRET provides templates to users for assisting writing certain types of requirements in the *GLOSSARY* tab of the right pane in the *Create Requirement* or *Update Requirement* dialog.
+FRET provides templates to users for assisting writing certain types of requirements in the *TEMPLATES* tab of the right pane in the *Create Requirement* or *Update Requirement* dialog.
 Instructions on how to use the FRET templates are provided [here](../user-interface/writingReqs.md).

 Additionally, a user may create their own templates by using the templates editor of FRET.
 New templates can be added in **fret\fret-electron\templates\basicTemplates**.
 Here is an example of an existing FRET template: